IBM/extract-audio-from-video/README.md

 ### 2. Create Cloud Object Storage Service

+>NOTE: Create the Cloud Object Storage Service if not already created.

 - Create a [Cloud Object Storage Service](https://cloud.ibm.com/catalog/services/cloud-object-storage) on IBM Cloud.

 - In Cloud Object Storage Resource Page, Click on **Services Credentials**

 ![](doc/source/images/service-credentials.png)

 - Click on **New credential** and add a service credential as shown.
-Once the credential is created, copy the credential as it will be used in the next step.
+Once the credential is created, copy and save the credentials in a text file for using it in later steps in this code pattern.

 ![](doc/source/images/create-cos-credentials.gif)

 ### 3. Add the Credentials to the Application

-- Open the **credentials.json** file and paste the credentials copied in [step 2](#2-create-cloud-object-storage-service) and finally save the file.
+- In the repo parent folder, open the **credentials.json** file and paste the credentials copied in [step 2](#2-create-cloud-object-storage-service) and finally save the file.

 ### 4. Run the Application